seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Show me the way of yielding.

 **DOMITIUS ENOBARBUS**
-I’ll yet follow
+I'll yet follow
 The wounded chance of Antony, though my reason
 Sits in the wind against me.

 *Exeunt*

 ### SCENE XI.
 Alexandria.
-CLEOPATRA’s palace.
+CLEOPATRA's palace.

 *Enter MARK ANTONY with Attendants*

 **MARK ANTONY**
-Hark! the land bids me tread no more upon’t;
+Hark! the land bids me tread no more upon't;
 It is ashamed to bear me!
 Friends, come hither:
 I am so lated in the world, that I
 Have lost my way for ever: I have a ship